ArielHorwitz/botroyale/docs/guides/custom_script.md

     print('='*50)
 ```

 When we run this we should see a progress bar.
 But when the battles are over we see nothing.
-Let's see who's winning:
+Let's see who's winning using `logic.battle.Battle.winner` and `api.bots.BaseBot.gui_label`:
 ```python
 ...